Chevrolet Corvette (C4): B2K Callaway Twin-Turbo

-The B2K was a high performance alternative to the standard Corvette offered by Callaway Cars under license from Chevrolet from 1987 to 1991.
+The B2K was a high-performance alternative to the standard Corvette offered by Callaway Cars under license from Chevrolet from 1987 to 1991.
 It was available at Chevrolet dealers if the customer selected the "RPO B2K" option on the order specification sheet.
 Chevrolet approached Callaway to offer such an option after seeing the power output the tuning company was able to extract reliably from modified twin-turbocharged Alfa Romeo V6 engines.
-The car came with normal Chevrolet warranty as well as additional one year 12,000 mile warranty from Callaway Cars.
+The car came with normal Chevrolet warranty as well as an additional one year 12,000-mile warranty from Callaway Cars.
 The conversion cost an extra US$26,995 over the price of a base model Corvette.
 The conversion consisted of taking the engine out of the car and performing a thorough set of modifications along with installing two turbochargers.
 The result was the engine rated at a reportedly conservative 382 hp.
-The car was classified as a standard Corvette by the EPA so it wasn't subject to additional registration requirements.
+The car was classified as a standard Corvette by the EPA, so it wasn't subject to additional registration requirements.
 Over 500 cars were subject to the conversion.

-A derivative of the Twin Turbo Corvette, the 880 hp Callaway SledgeHammer, recorded a speed of 254.76 mi/h on Ohio's Transportation Research Center track making it the fastest road-going car at the time.
+A derivative of the Twin Turbo Corvette, the 880 hp Callaway SledgeHammer, recorded a speed of 254.76 mi/h on Ohio's Transportation Research Center track in 1988, making it the fastest road-going car at the time.